cea-hpc/modules/doc/source/cookbook/compiler-etc-dependencies.rst

 (with an error message).
 The net result is that the compiler gets switched, but any modules depending on the compiler (or whatever module being switched) get unloaded (with a warning to that effect).
-It is hoped that a future version of the automatic modules handling feature will have an option to reload the dependent modules using the modulename they were loaded with; this should allow for the switch command to work well in the Modulerc-based strategy, as well as make edges case (like the ``pgi/18.4`` example discussed above) work better with the Modulepath-based strategy.
+It is hoped that a future version of the :ref:`Automated module handling <v42-automated-module-handling-mode>` feature will have an option to reload the dependent modules using the modulename they were loaded with; this should allow for the switch command to work well in the :ref:`Modulerc-based_strategy`, as well as make edges case (like the ``pgi/18.4`` example discussed above) work better with the :ref:`Modulepath-based_strategy`.

-There is another edge case which only the Flavours strategy handles well.
+There is another edge case which only the :ref:`Flavours_strategy` handles well.
 Consider a scenario like:

 .. code-block:: tcl